 While the pay is considerably lower than some specialties, pediatric rheumatologists enjoy a healthy work-life balance, with fewer emergencies calling them in outside of traditional work hours.

-Number one on the list of low-paying specialties is pediatric infectious disease, where doctors earn an average of $210,844 per year.
+Coming in at number 2 on the list is pediatric infectious disease, where doctors earn an average of $221,126 per year.

 True to its name, this specialty involves preventing, diagnosing, and treating infectious diseases in children and adolescents.